lsaravia/SpeciesRankSurface/srsdq.md

 (@e5) $D_{q}=\cfrac{1}{1-q}\underset{A\to\infty}{\lim}\cfrac{\log\left(Z_{q}(A)\right)}{\log A}$

-I call $D_q$ calculated from species abundances $D_qSAD$ to differentiate it f rom the standard $D_q$.
+I call $D_q$ calculated from species abundances $D_qSAD$ and $D_q$ calculated from SRS $D_qSRS$to differentiate it from the standard $D_q$.

 Theoretically $D_q$ must be a non-increasing function of $q$ [@Hentschel1983], but several studies showed small violations to this property for $D_qSAD$ [@Borda-de-Agua2002; @Zhang2006].
 These violations are be related to the way that $DqSAD$ is defined: the summation of equation @e4 is over species and the summation of equation @e1 is over boxes, this changes the way in which the mathematical limits are taken and also the way of computation of $D_qSAD$.
 A partial solution has been proposed [@Yakimov2014] but the anomalies observed may be related to the mathematical assumptions needed for $D_q$ to be non-increasing, a new mathematical proof should be developed for $D_qSAD$.
 Thus as long as the linear relationship is reasonable I take $D_qSAD$ as a useful technique of analysis.

-I propose a new way to analyze species-abundance-area using multifractals that fits more closely to the original definitions of equations @e1-@e3: the species-rank surface [@Saravia2014].
+I proposed a new way to analyze species-abundance-area using multifractals that fits more closely to the original definitions of equations @e1-@e3: the species-rank surface [@Saravia2014].
 To construct the species-rank surface (SRS) the spatial distribution of species have to be transformed assigning to each species position its rank.
 First I use the species abundances, at the whole plot level, to calculate the rank ordering the species from biggest to lowest and assigning a number starting with one.
 Then the rank is assigned to the spatial position of the individuals of each species forming a surface.
 This landscape have valleys formed by the most abundant species and peaks determined by the most rare species.
 Finally the standard multifractal analysis is applied.
-If sampling was made in quadrats without taking the spatial position of individuals, the sum of the ranks of the species in the smallest quadrats can be used to form the SRS.
+If sampling was made in quadrats without taking the spatial position of individuals, the sum of the ranks of the species in the smallest quadrats could be used to form the SRS.

 I use the coefficient of determination ($R^2$) as a descriptive measure of goodness of fit [@Borda-de-Agua2002].
 The source code in C++ to perform multifractal analysis is available at <https://github.com/lsaravia/mfsba>.

-As I will compare the two different $D_q$ defined previously, I call $D_q$ calculated from species abundances $D_qSAD$ an $D_q$ calculated from SRS $D_qSRS$.
+As I will compare the two different $D_q$ defined previously, I call $D_q$ calculated from species abundances $D_qSAD$ .

 ### $D_q$ relation with different spatial patterns and different SAD